 Simply put, an audio interface is a physical device that allows you to get sound in and out of your computer.

-Who needs an audio interface?
+Why would you need an audio interface?

-Every mobile phone, tablet, and computer comes with a built-in audio interface.
-All of them have a mic that captures sound and speakers or an audio output (such as a headphone jack) that emits sound.
-So you may ask, “Why would I need an audio interface if my computer already comes with one?”
+When you think about it, every mobile phone, tablet, and computer actually comes with its own built-in audio interface.
+All of them have a mic that captures sound, and speakers or an audio output (such as a headphone jack, for example) that emits sound.
+So, you may ask yourself, “Why would I need an audio interface if my computer already comes with one?”

 Inputs and outputs

 Note that some audio interfaces may have options for taking in digital optical inputs to expand your audio interface input and output options—more on this in a later blog post.

 Every audio interface has what we call a monitoring section.
 This is usually comprised of a volume knob, a cue output (or headphone jack), and maybe a toggle to switch between different pairs of speaker outputs.
 Usually, the more monitoring options an interface has, the more costly the interface is going to be.